Scrap Yarn Stash Buster: Knitted Throw with Tassels

 Use your scrap yarn stash to create a lovely knitted throw or shawl with tassels using this free pattern.

 My yarn stash is ever-growing and as any knitter or crocheter knows, we always have unused yarns tucked away for “future use” but seem to keep collecting.
 Here is a tutorial for using those yarns to make a throw/shawl that is variegated and textured for the chilly nights that will soon be upon us!
 This project is perfect for beginners who are familiar with basic stitches.
 With so many yarns and textures it’s a very forgiving project!
+Click for our complete Knitting Basics series.

 I’ll also show you an easy trick for making tassels for your project.